-\review guidelines on parenting strategies to ensure quality screen time (AAP 2015)
+review guidelines on parenting strategies to encourage quality screen time (AAP, 2015)

 All four behaviors are recommended by groups like the American Academy of Pediatrics, the U.S. Department of Health and Human Services, and the National Association for Sport and Physical Activity.
 They are based on research about what makes children healthy.
-ALL children, no matter their size, benefit from eating enough fruits and vegetables, closely monitoring and limiting their screen time, being physically active, and avoiding sweetened beverages.
+ALL children, no matter their size, benefit from eating enough fruits and vegetables, closely monitor and limit screen time, being physically active, and avoiding sweetened beverages.

 We know that many people and places influence children's lives.
-Therefore, the 5210 Healthy Children campaign provides tips for a variety of people and places to help children meet the 5210 goals:
+Therefore, the 5210 Healthy Military Children campaign provides tips for a variety of people and places to help children meet the 5210 goals:

-Families Youth Centers Child Care and Early Childhood After-School Programs Education Cafeterias Elementary Schools Restaurants

-Middle and High Schools Leaders Grocery Stores
+Families Youth Centers Fitness Centers Child Development Centers After-School Programs Community Centers Family Child Care Military Dining Facilities Workplace Elementary Schools On-Installation Eateries Healthcare Professionals Middle and High Schools Commissaries Leaders

-By working together, all members of your community can help ensure that children lead healthy lives!
+By working together, all members of the Military community can help ensure that Military children lead healthy lives!
 For more information please visit us at https://5210.psu.edu or email us at 5210@psu.edu.